openfarmcc/OpenFarm/README.md

 If you have any quick questions, ask them on [IRC on Freenode #openfarmcc](https://webchat.freenode.net/?channels=openfarmcc).
 If the room looks empty it's because our core team uses Slack, we have a bot piping messages back and forth - read on if you want to join that!

-We use [Slack](https://openfarm.slack.com/) for real-time discussion and mockup sharing among the core team.
+Sign up to [our Slack room](http://openfarm-slack.herokuapp.com/)!
 We strongly recommend joining this group if you want to get involved and meet the other contributors.
-All you have to do is enter your email into [this form](http://goo.gl/forms/ZqBdmN2nu2) or [email Rory](mailto:rory@openfarm.cc) with your email address and he&#8217;ll send you an invitation to join!

 ### Community Discussion Group